FTC: Affiliate Disclosure: All links pay commission

 Here is a large area where I did maybe 30 minutes of easy, meandering hill reps through some trees (no leaf cover) on 1-2 minute hills that were reasonably steep.I’ve included this relatively long run as I was back on the standard Apple workout app and hoping to see some more corners being cut 😉

-Nevertheless there are still some noteworthy deviations at a more detailed level below (clickable).
+Nevertheless there are still some noteworthy deviations at a more detailed level below ( ).
 Once again, the AW4 is cheating in some very clever and hard-to-spot way.
-On the whole the Apple Watch’s track is good despite some long curves and tight bends both being cut.
+On the whole, the Apple Watch’s track is good despite some long curves and tight bends both being cut.

 This section was through fairly dense, but mostly leafless, trees.
 You can see the AW4 is struggling a bit.
 Or at least it seems to be.
-It’s a shame I didn’t have a third device here but actually both are struggling as the out-and-back of each part of the course iss on the exact same track.
-I looked in more detail and to be fair to both devices sometiems they nailed the actual track…only to fail on the return leg.
+It’s a shame I didn’t have a third device here but both are struggling as the out-and-back of each part of the course is on exactly the same track.
+I looked in more detail and to be fair to both devices sometimes they nailed the actual track…only to fail on the return leg.

 Nail and fail.
 That’s a recurring theme in this Apple Watch 4 review.

 Let’s finish on a positive note.
 Actually, let’s not…let’s finish on another cut corner with the out-of-the-box Apple app on a different run.